zenml-io/zenml/examples/aws_orchestrated/README.md

-# Run pipelines on the cloud cheaply
+# Run pipelines on AWS cheaply
 You can easily run zenml pipelines on a cloud VM instance if local compute is not powerful enough.
-With this ability, it is simple to run on cheap preemptible/spot instances to save costs.
+With this ability, it is simple to run on cheap spot instances to save costs.

 ## Adding an orchestration backend to a pipeline
 The pattern to add a backend to the pipeline is: